HPSCTerrSys/ParFlowDiagnostics/README.md

 Any operations on results obtain by applying the Diagnostics functions, such filtering of active/inactive regions, spatial/temporal averaging must be implemented by the user.
 Example applications are provided in the accompanying test cases, which require to run ParFlow via the tcl scripts to produce output.

-Only use the Diagnostics in serial, ie using only one process.
-Parallelization is currently NOT supported and still in development.
+Only use the Diagnostics in serial, i.e. using only one process, like it is currently implemented in the examples provided.
+Parallelization is currently NOT supported by the tools and still in development.

 **Test cases:**
 * test1.tcl; test.py: Simply 3D box domain, infiltration at the top patch, no-flow over all other patches